 Who is EXEMPT from SCF?

-- ALL RESIDENTIAL PROPERTIES ARE EXEMPT – Homeowners and renters are protected
+- ALL RESIDENTIAL PROPERTIES ARE EXEMPT – Homeowners, renters and landlords are protected

 - ALL SMALL BUSINESSES WITH PROPERTIES VALUED AT $3 MILLION OR LESS